szstonelee/gointernal/nil.md

 2. _len, internal length, int size
 3. _cap, internal capacity, int size

-NOTE: _ptr is not a Golang pointer type which will be described below.
+NOTE: _ptr is not a Golang pointer type.
+Golang pointer will be described below.

 ## When slice is nil